jonathanbgn/jonathanbgn.github.io/_posts/2021-07-30-depression-detection-machine-learning.md

 *Speech processing is more and more working with raw audio directly as input (here processed by a dilated convolutional neural network).
 Image credit: [Wavenet model from DeepMind](https://arxiv.org/pdf/1609.03499.pdf)*

 Speech can also be combined with linguistics features for better performance.
 A first automatic speech recognition model transcribes the audio to text, and a separate model is used to recognize statistical patterns of expressions from the text.

+### Current state of speech depression detection

+In 2016 the Audio-Visual Emotion Challenge organized a competition to detect depression from a [dataset of recorded interviews](https://dcapswoz.ict.usc.edu) from depressed and healthy individuals.
+One of the most performant models was able to successfully screen 100% of depressed patients from [segments of four seconds of speech](https://dl.acm.org/doi/abs/10.1145/2988257.2988267) (although the precision was only 35%, meaning that 65% of depression predictions were false positive).
+Two years later, on the same dataset, an MIT research team improved the [precision to 71% (recall 83%)](https://news.mit.edu/2018/neural-network-model-detect-depression-conversations-0830) by modeling the sequence of questions in the interview as well as combining speech features with linguistic features.

+Today, multiple companies claim to detect depression from speech with [twice the accuracy of human practicioners](https://www.forbes.com/sites/ganeskesari/2021/05/24/ai-can-now-detect-depression-from-just-your-voice/), using as little as 20 seconds of voice data.
+Our team at [WonderTech](https://www.wondertech.ai) is currently working on pushing the state-of-the-art through new paradigms in machine learning such as transfer learning and self-supervised learning.

 ### The benefits of the speech-based approach